 Combi boiler costs

-Combi boilers are typically more expensive up front than traditional boilers, though work out cheaper in the long run than traditional boilers.
+Combi boiler prices fitted are typically more expensive up front than traditional boilers, though work out cheaper in the long run than traditional boilers.
 A new combi boiler will usually range from around £1,800 to over £2,000, including installation fees, which will normally be included in the purchase price.
-This is the price for a straight replacement of the boiler - if it is being moved, then expect to pay more, potentially £500 to £1,000 extra depending on how complex the change is.
+This is the price for a straightforward combi boiler replacement - if it is being moved, then expect to pay more, potentially £500 to £1,000 extra depending on how complex the change is.
 It is always worth shopping around and trying to find the model that will work best for you and your home.

-The average price of a traditional boiler, including installation, is around £1,500 to £1,800.
+The average cost of a new gas boiler is around £1,500 to £1,800.
+This is the cost of a new gas boiler fitted, so includes installaion.
 They can be bought from a variety of places, with the cost of installation typically included.
 Always do your research beforehand into different models to see what is available, and how they are reviewed, and if they have any particular features you’ll find useful.
 Shop around to get the best price.
 As with combi boilers, moving any of the elements during the installation will increase the overall price.

 System boiler costs